 You usually pronounce 不 bù with a 4th tone (or sometimes a 2nd tone based on the tone change rule), but in this construction, it is different.

 It is pretty much always 5th tone when you have the V + 不 + V or ADJ + 不 + ADJ structure.
 Why?
 Because it’s faster.

 Some tone changes happen when speaking to speed things up, but it wouldn’t be correct to say it is a Rule because it isn’t applied consistently.
 However, in the vast majority of the times, it is 5th tone.

 ACTIONS & DESCRIPTIONS

-In terms of frequency, a verb + 不 + verb construction is a bit more common, but sometimes it will be Adjective + 不 + Adjective sometimes as well.
-For example, I might say “我酷不酷? wǒ kù bu kù?
+In terms of frequency, a verb + 不 + verb construction is a bit more common, but sometimes it will be Adjective + 不 + Adjective aswell.
+For example, I might ask, “我酷不酷? wǒ kù bu kù?
 Am I cool or not?”.

 IS THERE ANY DIFFERENCE BETWEEN “V + 不 + V” & 吗 MA?

 Usually, there is not a substantial difference between the two, but sometimes the “verb + 不 + verb” construction feels more assertive, impatient, or otherwise not exactly polite.